-A few days ago, I went to get some mint from the garden and have never seen so many whiteflies!
-They are the size of a pin head and white and when there is movement, they all fly off then back again.
+A few days ago, I went to get some mint from the garden and had so many whiteflies!
 There has always been a little on the mint, but never this amount.
-Is there any way to get rid of them... forever?!!
+Is there any way to get rid of them forever?

 With the high temperatures and humidity experienced over the past few months, whitefly infestations will quickly multiply from being a minor irritation to a major nuisance in the garden.